NivenT/nivent.github.io/_posts/blog/2019-03-19-cover-fundgrp-sheaf.md

 [^1]: As a rule of thumb, [if](../fourier) [I](../group-intro) [ever](../Modular-Arithmetic) [say](../interesting-equation-ii) that I will write a post about something, you probably shouldn't believe that I will actually follow through with that promise.
 [^2]: Admittedly, the first two are unsurprisingly related
-[^3]: Always thought it would be in some blog post about $R$-modules and I thought I would not be doing you the disservice of talking about categories without mentionning universal properties.
+[^3]: Always thought it would be in some blog post about $R$-modules and I thought I would not be doing you the disservice of talking about categories without mentioning universal properties.
 Oh well... it just goes to show
 [^4]: The irony (or not irony?
 What does this word even technically mean?) of $\mrm{Set}$ technically being the first example I give is not lost on me.
 [^5]: The category of right $R$-modules is written $\mrm{Mod}-R$.
 [^6]: There's a reason people call this stuff abstract nonsense